anantoghosh/gatsby-plugin-purgecss/README.md

     /**
      * Stops from removing these selectors.
-     * default: ['html', 'body']
+     * ['html', 'body'] are always whitelisted
-     * If you want to whitelist more selectors, make sure to include 'html', 'body' in the array.
-     **/
-    whitelist?: Array<string>,
+     * since v2.3.0 manually including 'html', 'body' is no longer required **/ whitelist?: Array<string>,